BardOfCodes/wacky/README.md

 # WACKY: Why Another Ckonfig sYstem

-A small extension of YACS with the following extensions:
+A small extension of YACS with the following features:

 ### Procedural Configuration